DonnchaC/onionbalance/docs/index.rst

 User Guide
 ==========

-Onionbalance consists of a long-running daemon and a command-line configuration tool.
+OnionBalance consists of a long-running daemon and a command-line configuration tool.
 Please see the :ref:`getting_started` page for usage instructions.